-Not too long ago people tended to marry in their early 20s, but now the average marrying age is 29 for males and 27 for females.
+Not too long ago people tended to marry in their early 20s.
+Now the average marrying age is 29 for males and 27 for females.
 Why are people waiting so long to marry?
 And is it helping or hurting their chances of success in marriage?

 “It is interesting because today’s young singles (emerging adults) want to have a great marriage yet they keep putting it off,” says Dr. John Van Epp, author of How to Avoid Falling in Love with a Jerk (or Jerkette).
 “This is occurring across almost all subcultures, races and the socio-economic spectrum in both the U.S. and most European countries.”

-For instance, researcher Katherine Edin found that marriage was a dream for most people living in poverty, a luxury they hoped to indulge in someday when the time was right, but generally not something they saw happening in the near or even the foreseeable future.
+For instance, researcher Katherine Edin found that marriage was a dream for most people living in poverty.
+It’s a luxury they hoped to indulge in someday when the time was right, but generally not something they saw happening in the near or even the foreseeable future.

 “To understand what is happening with singles we can’t just look at their behavior—we have to ask what they are thinking,” Van Epp says.
 “There seem to be three prevalent myths that emerging adults buy into when it comes to marriage.
 First, marrying later results in marrying better.
 Second, what happens in Vegas stays in Vegas.
 And finally, marriage takes more than it gives.”

-The second myth – what happens in Vegas stays in Vegas—is used to compartmentalize risky activities apart from their effects on a future marriage.
+The second myth about waiting to marry is used to compartmentalize risky activities apart from their effects on a future marriage.

 “Many singles operate under the premise that sowing their wild oats before they get married will not impact their marriage relationship,” Van Epp shares.
 “However, this is a myth.
 Research has provided indisputable evidence that the number of sexual partners women had before they married were directly related to their chances of divorce.
 A 2003 study found that involvement with just one partner outside of marriage raised the risk of divorce three times higher than those who had only had sex with their husband.”